Ikmalrl/Computer-Security/README.md

 ### ▶️ Steps in Colab:

-1. Upload or open the file `CyberStone.ipynb` in Colab.
+1. Open or upload the `CyberStone.ipynb` file in Google Colab.
-2. Run each cell from top to bottom.
+2. Execute the cells sequentially from top to bottom
-3. Input your message when prompted.
+3. When the program ask for input, enter your plaintext message

 ### 💻 Example Output: